- When you sign in with your Apple ID you will enable services such as iCloud, the App Store, iMessage, and Find My iPhone on this iPhone.

 Your Apple ID and all Apple services are designed from the ground up to protect your privacy.
 We work hard to collect only the data we need to make your experience better.
 When we do collect data, we believe it’s important for you to know what we’re collecting and why we need it, so you can make informed choices.

 An Apple ID is the personal account you use to access Apple services like iCloud, the App Store, iTunes Store, iMessage, and FaceTime, and access your content across all your devices and the web.
 Your Apple ID includes the information you use to sign in, as well as all the contact, payment, and security details such as trusted phone numbers or security questions that you use across Apple services.
-Your device’s name, serial number and other hardware identifiers are also retained to provide you with better service and support.
+Your device’s name, serial number and other hardware identifiers are also retained to provide you with better service and support including as a convenience to display the warranty status of your device.
 You can edit your Apple ID information and view a list of your devices on your Apple ID account page (https://appleid.apple.com).

-When you sign in with your Apple ID you will enable services such as iCloud, the iTunes Store, the App Store, iMessage, FaceTime, and Find My Apple TV on this Apple TV.
+When you sign in with your Apple ID you will enable services such as iCloud, the iTunes Store, the App Store, iMessage, FaceTime, and Find My iPhone on this iPhone.
 Your Apple ID account information will be used with each service and certain data from your device including your contacts, calendars, photos, documents, health, activity, Safari tabs, and other app data, will be sent to Apple to store and back up on your behalf.

 iCloud and Privacy

 When you use iCloud, certain data you store on your device will be automatically sent to and stored by Apple.
 This allows you to access your data on all your iCloud-enabled devices or computers (“Devices”) automatically.
 This data may include: